Special fields: aesthetics, history of theory, music of Weill, Hindemith and Beethoven.

 Stephen Hinton is the Avalon Foundation Professor in the Humanities at Stanford University, Professor of Music and, by courtesy, of German.
-He also serves as the Denning Family Director of the Stanford Arts Institute.
-From 2006–2010 he was Senior Associate Dean for Humanities & Arts, and from 1997–2004 chairman of the Department of Music.
+From 2011-15 he served as the Denning Family Director of the Stanford Arts Institute.
+From 2006–2010 he was Senior Associate Dean for Humanities & Arts, and from 1997–2004 and in 2020-21 chairman of the Department of Music.
 Before moving to Stanford, he taught at Yale University and, before that, at the Technische Universität Berlin.
-His publications include The Idea of Gebrauchsmusik; Kurt Weill: The Threepenny Opera for the series Cambridge Opera Handbooks; the critical edition of Die Dreigroschenoper for the Kurt Weill Edition (edited with Edward Harsh); Kurt Weill, Gesammelte Schriften (Collected Writings, edited with Jürgen Schebera, and issued in 2000 in an expanded second edition); and the edition of the Symphony Mathis der Maler for Paul Hindemith’s Collected Works.
+His publications include The Idea of Gebrauchsmusik (1989); Kurt Weill: The Threepenny Opera for the series Cambridge Opera Handbooks (1990); the critical editions of Die Dreigroschenoper (2000) and Happy End (2020) for the Kurt Weill Edition; Kurt Weill, Gesammelte Schriften (edited with Jürgen Schebera, 1990, and issued in 2000 in an expanded second edition); and the edition of the Symphony Mathis der Maler for Paul Hindemith’s Collected Works (1991).